Your first time on track

 The most important item on your first track day.
 If your brakes aren’t up to snuff, your day at the track may be cut short.

-Brake Feel : How do your brakes feel now, when used hard?
+Brake Feel : How do your brakes feel now when used hard?
 If you haven’t used them hard, find a stretch of clear highway with no one around.
 Get up to 55mph and hit your brakes hard.
 Get into your ABS.
 How do your brakes feel?
 Are they nice and hard or spongy?
 If spongy, you’ll want to change your brake fluid at the very least.

 Brake Fluid : If your car is less than a year old, you can get by with the fluid you have.
 Just make sure it’s topped off.
 If more than a year old or you want to make sure you don’t run into fluid overheating issues, I suggest changing your brake fluid before your first day at the track.
 You’ll want a good quality DOT 4 brake fluid.
-There are a lot of very good DOT 4 fluids.
+There are a lot of excellent DOT 4 fluids.
 Motul RBF600 is a good one to start out with.

 Suspension